makersacademy/CV/README.md

 [Github](https://github.com/Jeremy-Barrass)

 As a programmer, now tempered with pragmatism about what is realistic to achieve in a given timescale, I want to get things working, fulfil ticket and project requirements and ensure future programmers will understand the intent of the code I have written.
-More generally, I want to push boundaries, expand humanity's collective knowledge and comprehension and improve everyone's capacity to access the resources they need.
+I want to push the boundaries of what my Team feels they can achieve, expand my colleagues' knowledge and comprehension and improve my employer's capacity to access the resources they need.
 I've learned a great deal in the last three years about competent programming, Agile practices, problem solving, good teamwork and pairing.
-I can leave the world a better place than I found it.
-I would love to contribute this potential to the space industry, such as ESA's EXOMars Rover or the Sentinel Satellite programme, where I can take part in our expansion outward into the cosmos.
+I _will_ make the world a better place.
+I would love to contribute this potential to the space industry, such as ESA's EXOMars Rover or the Sentinel Satellite programme, where I can apply my problem solving skills to one of my true passions.

 ## Familiar Tech